-The payments add-on built specifically for Booking Calendar Pro allows the admin to charge users who would like to make appointments.
-They can pay securely through the website, using EDD or WooCommerce.
+Add-On: The payments add-on built specifically for Booking Calendar Pro allows the admin to charge users to make appointments.
+They can pay securely through the website, using WooCommerce.

 Plugin: Business Directory Pro makes building a local directory of businesses quick and easy.
-Features of the plugin include individual pages for each business, advertisement support, custom fields, and more.
+Features of the plugin include individual pages for each business, advertising support, custom fields, and more.

-Member Directory Pro is a solution that allows you to create a curated list with members and experts of a particular organisation or field.
-Each entry can contain a multitude of information: overview, publications, education, experience, address, Website URL, Facebook, Twitter, LinkedIn, Phone number, Google+, and customized fields.
+Plugin: Member Directory Pro allows you to create a curated list of members and experts of a particular organisation or field.
+Each entry can contain a multitude of information including overview; publications; education; experience; Website URL; social media links; phone number, as well as other fields.

-With the Registration and Invitation Codes plugin, WordPress admins can add registration or login pop-ups to their website by using a shortcode.
-It supports invitation codes, email verification, customized registration fields, reCaptcha and more.
+Plugin: With the Registration and Invitation Codes plugin, WordPress admins can add registration or login pop-ups to their website by using a shortcode.
+It supports invitation codes, email verification, customized registration fields, reCaptcha, and more.

-The add-on, Registration Payments, allows restricting registration until a fee has been paid.
+Add-On: The add-on, Registration Payments Support, allows restricting registration until a fee has been paid.
 This cost can be global or for each individual invitation code.
 You can even add multiple payment options with subscriptions to the registration plugin per specific invitation code or globally.

-The Questions and Answers adds a discussion board with many communication functionalities for WordPress.
+Plugin: The popular Questions and Answers plugin for WordPress adds a discussion board with lots of communication functionalities.
 These include categories, voting, moderation, notifications, access control, powerful short codes, and file attachments to name but a few.

-Download Manager creates a file sharing directory where users can upload and download files.
+Plugin: Download Manager for WordPress creates a file sharing directory where users can upload and download files.
 Multimedia items like videos and images are supported and, for major formats, can be previewed and streamed.

-Students are more and more interested in videos as a platform for learning.
-The Video Lessons Manager is a tool to create a complete learning management system.
+Plugin: Students are increasingly interested in videos as a tool for learning.
+The Video Lessons Manager is a tool to create a complete learning management system with the medium.
 It allows the teacher to organize and monitor webinars, lectures, tutorials, and course progress.